RaviShankar000/GorillaPresenter/src/userdata/slides.md

 * Control+click (long press on mobile)
 * Choose "Save Presentation"
 * That's it!
 Look wherever your machine puts downloaded files and you should see a copy of this file.
 Open it and you have a full working copy of Gorilla Presenter.
-(iOS and iPadOS require adding a home screen shortcut -- see the note at the end of this presentation)
+(iOS and iPadOS require special handling -- see the note at the end of this presentation)

 # Editing Slides